The Booze Hangs High

-The Booze Hangs High, released in December 1930, is the fourth title in the Looney Tunes series.
-The short features Bosko, Warner Bros.' first cartoon character.
+The Booze Hangs High is the fourth title in the Looney Tunes series featuring Bosko.
+It was released as early as September 20, 1930, although a review from Variety magazine below reveals that its release could've been as early as September 9, as it could've been from an advance screening.

 Plot

 The scene opens with a close up shot of a cow's rear end.
-She moos as she walks away, tail and udders swaying in time to Turkey in the Straw.
+She moos as she walks away, tail and udders swaying in time to The Goose Hangs High, a song from the film Song of the Flame, which the short is parodying.
 Bosko appears and does a Mexican style dance with the cow.
 At one point, the cow's "pants" drop, revealing polka-dotted underwear.
 Bosko points at it and laughs, at which the cow pulls her pants back on and walks off in a huff—with her nose up and tail held erect.

 Next, Bosko laughs heartily at a horse and the horse laughs back.
 He then climbs onto the horse carriage and uses a whip to play the horse's tail like a violin.
 He "tunes" the horse by twisting his ear.
 The horse seems to enjoy the music and dances in an odd fashion.
 He skates along, floats a few feet above the ground and makes swishing movements, with his hooves, as if mimicking a mop.
 Bosko then takes a pitchfork and starts playing it like a banjo, as the horse begins trotting on two legs.

 The scene cuts to three ducklings and their mother.
 Whilst walking in single file, they start bouncing on their rears in tune to the music.
 The mother duck starts to sway and the ducklings follow her lead.
 One of the ducklings, crosses its legs and whispers something in the mother duck's ear.
 She undoes a flap on his rear, as if he was wearing pants, and motions him off screen, presumably to relieve himself.
 When he returns, she replaces the flap and they all jump into a pond.